Breaking the church’s silence on mental health

 The issue of mental health is vital and close to my heart.
 The reality is, for five straight years I would get a call from a friend in different parts of the country with heartbreaking news of a close friend or associate who had taken their life in an apparent suicide.
 The pressure of ministry is real and sometimes, for many, overwhelming.
 Yet, in the church, we are just coming to grips with this illness and talking about it openly.

-In the context of church life, in which I have served the majority of my/p>... [continue]
+In the context of church life, in which I have served the majority of my ministry career, to state you had a mental struggle would be met with the following responses: you need to pray more, increase... [continue]